-We signed master agreements with the Nanning City Jiangnan District People's Government, Xi'an International Port Zone Committee, Harbin Daowai Government and Xin Zheng City Government in December 2007, November 2009, June 2011 and April 2012, respectively, and certain supplementary agreements thereto.
+We signed master agreements with the Nanning City Jiangnan District People's Government, Xi'an International Trade and Logistics Park Committee, Harbin Daowai Government, Xin Zheng City Government and Hefei City Feixi County People's Government in December 2007, November 2009, June 2011, April 2012 and December 2012, respectively, and certain supplementary agreements thereto.
 Pursuant to these master agreements and the corresponding supplementary agreements, the municipal governments have identified land which is suitable for our development strategy in these locations.
 However, the signing of the master agreements and the corresponding supplementary agreements thereto does not guarantee that we will obtain the land identified therein, which may only be transferred by public tender, auction or listing for sale.
-Although we have obtained land use rights for 890,000 sq.m., or 48.6%, 599,000 sq.m., or 6.0%, 263,000 sq.m., or 4.2%, and 103,000 sq.m., or 1.5%, of the identified construction area of the Nanning, Xi'an, Harbin and Zhengzhou projects, respectively, we cannot assure you that we will be successful in bidding for the remaining parcels of land for these projects or that we will be able to obtain the land use rights at our desired price.
-If we are not successful in bidding for the remaining parcels of land for our properties under development or planned for future development in Nanning, Xi'an, Harbin and Zhengzhou, we will not be able to develop these projects as planned.
+Although we have obtained the land for 890,000 sq.m., or 48.6% of the net land area, 717,000 sq.m., or 7.2%, 724,000 sq.m., or 7.3%, and 1.69 million sq.m., or 24.1%, of the identified site area of the Nanning, Xi'an, Harbin and Zhengzhou projects, respectively, we cannot assure you that we will be successful in bidding for the remaining parcels of land for these projects or that we will be able to obtain the land use rights at our desired price.
+If we are not successful in bidding for the remaining parcels of land for our properties under development in Nanning, Xi'an, Harbin and Zhengzhou and planned for future development in Hefei, we will not be able to develop these projects as planned.